markusbonse/applefy/docs/source/01_getting_started.md

 ```

 The following options are available:
-1. `dev`: Add all dependencies needed to build this documentation page with
+1. `dev`: Adds all dependencies needed to build this documentation page with
 [sphinx](https://www.sphinx-doc.org/en/master/).
 2. `fast_sort`: Installs the library
 [parallel_sort](https://pypi.org/project/parallel-sort/) which can speed up the